Super Rugby: Competition format

 For the 2016 and 2017 seasons the format changed again, with three more teams joining, one each from Argentina, Japan and South Africa.
 There were four conferences, with Africa getting two conferences.
 The finals had eight teams with each conference winner getting a home quarter final.
 They were joined by four wild card teams, three from the Australasian group and one from the South African group.

 From the 2018 season the format changed again, with two South African teams and an Australian team being dropped.
 There were three conferences, one containing the five New Zealand teams, a South African one including Argentina's team and an Australian one including Japan's team.

 Due to the COVID-19 pandemic the competition had to undergo a change in structure and be split into regionalised tournaments.
-There are currently two national competitions, Australia's Super Rugby AU and New Zealand's Super Rugby Aotearoa, and those followed by Super Rugby Trans-Tasman in 2021, a crossover competition involving the five Australian sides playing the five New Zealand sides.
-Super Rugby currently only consists of Australian and New Zealand sides, with the Japanese Sunwolves departing the competition after the 2020 season, the South African sides voting to leave to join an expanded PRO14 (Later known as the United Rugby Championship), and the Argentinian Jaguares not set to compete in any Super Rugby tournament in 2021.
+There were two national competitions, Australia's Super Rugby AU and New Zealand's Super Rugby Aotearoa, and those were followed by Super Rugby Trans-Tasman in 2021, a crossover competition involving the five Australian sides playing the five New Zealand sides.
+Super Rugby currently only consists of Australian and New Zealand sides, with the Japanese Sunwolves departing the competition after the 2020 season, the South African sides voting to leave to join an expanded PRO14 (Later known as the United Rugby Championship), and the Argentine Jaguares not set to compete in any Super Rugby tournament in 2021.

-From 2022, the tournament will revert to round robin format featuring 12 teams, with the Fijian Drua and Moana Pasifika joining the competition.
-There will be no divisions from 2022 onwards, with one main log being used instead, and top 8 teams qualifying for the playoffs.
+From 2022, the tournament reverted to round robin format featuring 12 teams, with the Fijian Drua and Moana Pasifika joining the competition.
+There are no divisions from 2022 onwards, with one main log being used instead, and top 8 teams qualifying for the playoffs.

+Since 2022, each Super Rugby season has featured a "Super Round", where an entire round of Super Rugby matches is played over a weekend at a single stadium; both the 2022 and 2023 Super Rounds were played at AAMI Park in Melbourne, with the 2024 Super Round set to be played there as well.